sdl002/R_Docker_Intro/README.md

 &nbsp;
 &nbsp;

-## Please note: this tutorial was developed for Mac users who are using Docker Desktop.
+### *Please note: this tutorial was developed for Mac users who are using Docker Desktop.
 This specific examples may not work for you if you are using a linux/Windows machine that you may run into a few issues.
-I reccomend following a Window's specific tutorial such as: https://docs.microsoft.com/en-us/visualstudio/docker/tutorials/docker-tutorial OR https://www.docker.com/docker-desktop/getting-started-for-windows
+I reccomend following a Window's specific tutorial such as: https://docs.microsoft.com/en-us/visualstudio/docker/tutorials/docker-tutorial OR https://www.docker.com/docker-desktop/getting-started-for-windows*

+&nbsp;
+&nbsp;

 <a name="anchor1"></a>
 # 1. What is Docker and why should we use it?